Umuzi-org/ACN-syllabus/content/projects/nodejs/ajax/_index.md

 In this project you'll be creating a more modern frontend for your application.
 You'll need to create a whole new page that allows a user to see a list of visitors and to delete visitors.

-## What technology to use for sending AJAX requests
+## The technology to use for sending AJAX requests

 As a developer, it's important that you can think for yourself and read up on things.
 Tech changes all the time.
 Do some googling - read up on the current best practices.
 Find out the pros and cons for using a certain technology to make requests from the client-side applications.
 Then make a choice.